insilica/gdc-spark-gitbook/examples/methylation/submit_to_cluster.md

-# Submit To the Cluster
+# Submit to the Cluster
   In the [last section](/examples/methylation/drugs_and_methylation.md) we demonstrated how to get:
   1. Case ids, file ids and tissue data for all Illumina 450k files on the **legacy** gdc-api
   2. Extract beta values for illumina **composite ref elements** {add explanation link | todo}